How to Control Your Monthly Subscription Costs

 The Pitfalls of Monthly Subscriptions

-One thing to keep in mind is that services are much different than products because a service is kind of invisible.
+This are much different from a physical product because a service is kind of invisible.

-Usually for an online service, you need to log into the website or use the app to access it.
-It is not a physical thing that comes to your door.
+To use an online service, you need to log into the website or use the app to access it.

-Often what happens is one of three scenarios:
+Often what happens with the things you subscribe to is one of four scenarios:

 - You love the service and use it every day – in which case, it’s working for you, so keep it!